Frequently Asked Questions

 3. What are the units of shocks commonly used in the MMB?

 The MMB simulates impulse response functions to one-unit-shocks.
 For example, a common monetary policy shock increases on impact one percentage point in the annualized interest rate, in the absence of endogenous reaction variables in a policy rule.
 A common fiscal policy shock is rescaled such that it leads to one percent increase of GDP share of discretionary government expenditures.
 One should therefore refer to model files or model replication files to obtain the size of the shock used in the respective paper.
-Please refer to pages 7-8 of the MMB User guide where we present an example showing how to adjust impulse response functions in accordance with the different size of a shock.
+Please refer to section 3.2.1 (page 5) of the MMB User guide where we explain how to adjust the mod-file in accordance with the different size of a shock.
+Section 3.3 (page 6) corresponds to the changes in the json-file.

 Please note that the other comparison objects, the unconditional variance and autocorrelation functions of common variables, are computed with the empirical distributions of all shocks except for monetary policy shock.